h2non/nar/README.md

 Default: `null`

 Include global dependencies in the nar archive.
-It should define an array strings with packages names that you want to include
+It should define an array strings with packages names

-nar will try to resolve globally installed packages (via [requireg][requireg]) and will bundle them into the archive.
+nar will resolve globally installed packages (via [requireg][requireg]) and will bundle them into the archive

-Global dependencies will be placed in `.node/lib/node` and will be available via `require` and `PATH` environment variable (for binary files)
+Global dependencies will be placed in `.node/lib/node` on archive extraction and them will be available via `require` and `PATH` environment variable (for binary files)

 #### binary